Tichyus/projet_wiki/README.md

 # Acknowledgments
 * Aiming to build a clear and well-structured documentation, the [Stripe API Documentation](https://stripe.com/docs/api) has been a huge reference for us.
+* [OAuth 2.0](https://www.oauth.com/), the modern standard for securing access to APIs guided us in the implementation of JWT.
 * Hat tip to anyone whose code was used
 * Inspiration
 * etc